ace-commits/abuein-online/README.md

 4. Import the header and footer components into App.js
 5. When a component is exported as "export default", you don't need to wrap it in curly braces when you import the component in App.js
 6. <main> tag specifies the main content of a document
-7. React bootstrap: CSS framework.Easier to work with compared to material UI.
+7. React bootstrap: CSS framework.
+Easier to work with compared to material UI.
 To create a navbar in material UI, you will have to bring in many components
 8. To install React bootstrap, use bootswatch.com => bootstrap customized files.
 Download the boostrap.min.css file for Lux, and put it in the src folder
 9. Import the bootstrap.min.css in the index.js file
 10. Now install react boostrap, npm i react-boostrap